Parenting in KFL&A

 Listen:

-• Be face-to-face.
+• Spend time face-to-face with your baby.
 Smile at your baby.

 Respond: